 Dumas celebrated the Convention's decision in an open letter to his soldiers:

 “[I] was born in a climate and among men for whom liberty also had charms, and who fought for it first.
 [As a] sincere lover of liberty and equality, convinced that all free men are equals, [I] will be proud to march out before you, to aid you in your efforts, and the coalition of tyrants [the regimes attacking revolutionary France] will learn that they are loathed equally by men of all colours.”

 From mid-1794, the republican regime began to shift to the right.
 In 1795, there was violent repression against the more radical wing of the Jacobins and the movement of the Paris masses was crushed.
-A much more conservative government, the "Directory", came to power.
+A much more elitist and conservative government, the "Directory", came to power.
 (Reiss doesn't tell us Dumas' view of any of this.)

 Yet even under the Directory struggles against racism continued and made progress.
 One emblematic example was the election and acceptance of black and mixed-race legislators in the bicameral system which replaced the National Convention.
 At least a dozen were elected, including two former slaves, one of whom held the position of Secretary in the Council of Elders upper house.

 The Directory also instituted the world’s first colour-blind and integrated elite secondary school, the National Colonial Institute, at which the sons of former slaves studied alongside those of white and mixed-race anti-slavery activists and others.
 The purpose was consciously anti-racist.
 Pupils included the mixed-race sons of Sonthonax; the son of Henri Christophe, the future King Henri I of Haiti; and the sons of Saint-Dominguan revolutionary leader Toussaint Louverture.

 The government created scholarships to the school “without distinction of colour” and organised recruitment of students from other parts of the world, including Egypt and East Africa.